-Savoury, tangy, & perfectly handheld, these Spinach Fatayers are the perfect snack!
+Savoury, tangy, & perfectly handheld, these Lebanese Spinach Pies are the perfect snack!
 Chopped spinach & caramelized onions are tossed with pomegranate molasses, lemon, & walnuts.
 Then layered in between silky dough & baked into golden-browned goodness.
 Best served warmed & they're perfect for feeding a crowd!

 They can be made in various sizes, and they're perfect as a light meal or side dish⏤it's a complete meal in your hand.

 Fatayers and Manakish are typically served at breakfast, or as part of a meze spread.
 They're a delicious snack for kids or light with dinner.
-I usually make a big batch of fatayers and freeze them, so they're always on hand⏤ just pull out whenever they're needed.
+I usually make a big batch of these pies, freeze them, so they're always on hand⏤ pull them out, and reheat them whenever needed.

 Why you'll love this Fatayer recipe!

-There are no shortages for spinach fatayer recipes on the internet; however, I'm going to be BOLD and say my spinach fatayer recipe is the best tasting one on the internet!
+There are no shortages of Lebanese spinach pie recipes on the internet; however, I'm going to be BOLD and say my Lebanese spinach pie recipe is one of the best-tasting ones on the internet!

 - EASY TO MAKE.
 You make them using simple pantry ingredients (most of which is may already be in your pantry!), and they're effortless to make once you get the hang of shaping the parcels.